Flutterwave/iOS-v3/README.md

 // MARK: - Transaction Handling

-    // This method is called when a transaction is successful func transactionSuccessful(flwRef: String?, responseData: FlutterwaveDataResponse?) {
+    // This method is called when a transaction is successful. func transactionSuccessful(flwRef: String?, responseData: FlutterwaveDataResponse?) {
         print("DATA Returned \(responseData?.flwRef ??
 "Failed to return data")")
-        // You can add additional logic here to handle a successful transaction }
+        // You can add additional logic here to handle a successful transaction.
+    }

-    // This method is called when a transaction fails func transactionFailed(flwRef: String?, responseData: FlutterwaveDataResponse?) {
+    // This method is called when a transaction fails. func transactionFailed(flwRef: String?, responseData: FlutterwaveDataResponse?) {
         print("Failed to return data with FlwRef \(flwRef.orEmpty())")
-        // You can add additional logic here to handle a failed transaction }
+        // You can add additional logic here to handle a failed transaction.
+    }
 ```

 ## Handling Error Messages
-When handling errors, you can extract error messages from the response to provide meaningful feedback to users.
+When handling errors, extract error messages from the response to provide meaningful feedback to customer's.

 ## Testing
-Thoroughly test the integration with various payment scenarios to ensure a smooth user experience.
+Thoroughly test the integration with various payment scenarios to ensure a smooth customer experience.

 ## Debugging Errors
-If you encounter issues, refer to the SDK documentation for troubleshooting guidance.
+If you encounter issues, refer to the [SDK documentation](https://developer.flutterwave.com/v3.0.0/docs/common-errors) for troubleshooting guidance.

 ## Support
 If you need further help with this SDK, feel free to get in touch with our Developer Experience (DX) team via [email](mailto:developers@flutterwavego.com) or join the conversation on [Slack](https://bit.ly/34Vkzcg).